-P5: Atomistic modelling of condensed matter on a quantum compute
+Project 5: Atomistic modelling of condensed matter on a quantum compute

 The description of multipolar quantum fluctuation is a high-dimensional intrinsically complex many-body problem.
 In this project, we will develop quantum computing algorithms to start tackling such problems and implement them on the current generation of IBM quantum computers.
-Hardware specific solutions that utilize the available hardware architectures optimally will be developed.
+Hardware specific solutions that utilise the available hardware architectures optimally will be developed.

-P6: Revolutionising chemical synthesis with machine learning
+Project 6: Revolutionising chemical synthesis with machine learning

 Academic supervisor: Prof Fernanda Duarte (DPhil in Organic Chemistry); IBM co-supervisor: TBC